Protecting Our Fish and the Future of Sport Fishing

 Unsustainable fishing is currently the single biggest threat to our oceans.
 Destructive fishing methods, such as cyanide poisoning and dynamite coral reefs, are still widely practiced around the world.
 And every year, millions of tons of unwanted and non-target marine animals are caught by the indiscriminate use of fishing gear.

 These are often called by-catch and are often thrown back into the ocean – dying or dead.
-It really is a sobering fact that less than 1% of our world’s oceans is protected.
+It really is a sobering fact that less than 1% of our world’s oceans are protected.

 Did you know that more than 300,000 small whales, dolphins, birds and marine turtles die every year after being trapped in fishing nets?
 It is the major cause of death of small cetaceans.